ranguli/learnopengl/README.md

 Yes!
 Embed a JavaScript engine into the project to call (bi-directionally) code from JS to C and vice-versa.
 This actually really isn't hard and requires virtually no coding on our behalf, thanks to the [Duktape](https://github.com/svaarala/duktape) project!

-- (Years down the road)
+- Networking (Years down the road)

-  - Things like Cython(?) code so that a Python-based server could do networking - Cython is pretty fast, and Flask / Django stuff is very scalable.
+Things like Cython(?) code so that a Python-based server could do networking - Cython is pretty fast, and Flask / Django stuff is very scalable.
 No idea what Lua is like for networked programming.

 ## Linking libraries
 Because this project uses CMake, linking libraries (that also use CMake) gets way easier (sorta.)
 Basically each library is linked and targeted with two lines in the ```CMakeLists.txt``` file.
 Even if you don't know how CMake works (I sure don't!)
 I encourage you to figure out which 2 lines it is - you'll learn something and you might feel like a wimp for not linking with ```gcc``` or ```make``` like a demi-god Unix (like me!)